James Murray (Durham politician): Early life and education

 Murray was born in East Howle, County Durham, on 17 September 1887 to William Murray and Amelia Murray (née Dixon).
 He was from a family of twelve and was brought up in a three-roomed miner's cottage at 27, Front Street, Browney Colliery.
 He began work at a Durham pit aged thirteen, and was hewing coal by the time he was sixteen years old.
 He had a primary education at East Howle Elementary school, but was anxious to improve himself, went to evening classes and twice won WEA (Workers' Educational Association) university scholarships.

 Early political career (1925–1942)

 He was a miners' union official, was elected to Durham County Council in 1925, and in 1937 became an Alderman of Durham City.

 Parliamentary career

 He was elected unopposed as the Member of Parliament for Spennymoor at a by-election in July 1942, following the resignation of the Labour MP Joseph Batey due to ill health.
 He retained the seat at the 1945 general election, and when the Spennymoor constituency was abolished for the 1950 general election, he was returned as MP for the new North West Durham constituency.
-On 22 June 1948 in a letter to the Prime Minister Clement Attlee James Murray was one of eleven MPs who raised concerns about West Indians who arrived on board the HMT Empire Windrush.
+On 22 June 1948 in a letter to the Prime Minister Clement Attlee James Murray was one of eleven MPs who raised concerns that an "argosy of Jamaicans", such as on board the HMT Empire Windrush, could "cause discord and unhappiness among all concerned".

 He retired from the House of Commons at the 1955 general election.